Transaction System

 Once a decision is made, remove friction.
 The transaction should be fast, transparent, and predictable — a guided, checkout-style flow that respects user intent and reduces dependency on manual processing.

-T. Rowe Price has a responsibility to inform without obstructing.
-The experience creates space for reflection without introducing barriers — supporting both users who need to proceed and those who benefit from reconsideration.
+To inform without obstructing, the experience creates space for reflection without introducing barriers — supporting both users who need to proceed and those who benefit from reconsideration.

 A linear, checkout-style flow designed for clarity and speed — with visible progress, editable steps, and predictable outcomes.
 Digital inputs, validation, and e-signature replaced manual steps, reducing processing time by over a week.